reactgraphqlacademy/graphql-api-training/README.md

 - `cd graphql-api-training`
 - `git checkout relay-v2`
 - `yarn install` or `npm install`
+- Copy .env.example to .env and ask the coach for the credentials to connect to the DB.
 - `yarn start` or `npm start`

 ## Exercise part 1 - Context